 It will come as no surprise that the two biggest areas I wanted to focus on to have a serious evaluation were setter and middle hitter.
 I haven’t seen too many situations where identifying OHs and OPPs, along with a libero, is a major challenge.

-In the men’s case we have two guys back who set last year.
+In the men’s case we had two guys back who set the year before.
 In an ideal world we’d probably want a new setter coming in, but we could get along without one.
-Only one of our primary MBs from last year returns, maybe with one other, so that is really an area in need of new bodies.
-In the women’s case we lost all of our setters and primary middle players from last year.
-We have one returner who could set and one who could play MB, but we’re probably best if they didn’t have to.
+Only one of our primary MBs returned from the year before – maybe with one other – so that was really an area in need of new bodies.
+In the women’s case we lost all of our setters and primary middle players.
+We had one returner who could set and one who could play MB, but we were probably best if they didn’t have to.

 So with those priorities in mind – and given the requirement to be flexible in terms of the number of players to be accommodated – here’s what I came up with.
 Start with dynamic warm-up, then move on to pepper.
 If the numbers allow, do rotating partner pepper to get the players mixed up working together.
 Then do serving & passing, with setters in setting the ball to 4.
 From there, on to hitting by position.
 Finish up with some version of winners, depending on numbers.

-The other day I mentioned a challenge I had in running a pair of tryouts for the university teams I coach.
+Once upon a time I mentioned a challenge I had in running a pair of tryouts for the Exeter university teams I coached.
 Specifically, I had to plan something despite not knowing how many players I would have, or how many helpers.
-I had only an hour allocated for each gender, inclusive of introduction and warm-up (and any lingering registration stuff).
-So basically, I had to come up with a flexible warm-up activity that could account for players trickling in from getting registered, and then about 40 minutes worth of primary drills/games.
+I had only an hour allocated for each gender.
+That’s inclusive of introduction and warm-up (and any lingering registration stuff).
+So basically, I had to come up with a flexible warm-up activity that could account for players trickling in from getting registered.
+Then I had to have about 40 minutes worth of primary drills/games.

 A real coach’s dream situation, eh?